bms63/Coursera_Data_Sci_Capstone/presentation/App Presentation.md

 Overview
 ========================================================

 The Shiny App is avaiable [here](https://benstraub.shinyapps.io/capstone_text_prediction_app/).
-Please check out if you haven't alrady!
+Please check out if you haven't already!

 - The App attempts to predict the next word in a sentence or phrase that you are typing.
 - The App is similar to how smartphones do text prediction.